 Not only would I regularly burn-out from the overload, but the more content I used to compile, the more the experience felt like a leaky bucket: all of that knowledge I’d spent time curating couldn’t be efficiently retained, searched, or shared with my network, so it would just trickle away.

 It bothered me so much that I hacked-together a way for me to annotate any type of media, from any source, and I made my notes available to my colleagues.
 Eventually, those colleagues started annotating their own content, each creating an open digest that we all gravitated toward.

 This was such a simple solution, but it had such a significant impact on our aggregate productivity.
-We suddenly had this treasure trove of research that was all signal, no noise.
+We suddenly had this treasure trove of knowledge and research that was all signal, no noise.
 Furthermore, the network effects were palpable: as each incremental annotator joined the project, many more digests became available to everyone.
 Linear user growth drove exponential decay in everyone’s time spent finding, finishing, recalling, and manually sharing knowledge.

 That’s why we’re hard at work developing a user experience that accelerates this positive feedback loop for Annotote’s growing community.